 And that is something that scares you the most—having to go through that emotional pain once again.
-You are positive that your wounded heart wouldn’t survive any more damage and you are ready to do whatever it takes to prevent that from happening.
+You are positive that your wounded heart wouldn’t survive any more damage, and you are ready to do whatever it takes to prevent that from happening.

 3. You are unable to open up to others

 What actually scares you the most about falling in love is the emotional attachment love carries with itself.
 Opening up to another person on a deeper level and forming a meaningful connection and emotional bond is something you can’t imagine yourself doing.

-Don’t get me wrong, this doesn’t mean that you are an introvert or antisocial.
-You may have a lot of friends and you don’t mind hanging out with people—it’s just that you are rarely comfortable with showing your true self to the world.
+Don’t get me wrong—this doesn’t mean that you are an introvert or antisocial.
+You may have a lot of friends, and you don’t mind hanging out with people—it’s just that you are rarely comfortable with showing your true self to the world.

 4. You have trust issues

 If you are someone who’s been betrayed or backstabbed in the past by the ones closest to you, it is no wonder that you’ve stopped believing in people.
-You no longer have faith that everyone is essentially good and consequently, you’ve become overly careful when it comes to romantic relationships.
+You no longer have faith that everyone is essentially good, and consequently, you’ve become overly careful when it comes to romantic relationships.

 One of the signs that you suffer from philophobia is exactly these trust issues you are dealing with.
 You simply think that everyone you meet will hurt you or take advantage of you in one way or another.